qinqin66/1_us_wind_farms/README.md

-'These codes are used to repear the results of wind farm paper'
+'These codes are used to repeat the results of wind farm paper'